-Notification of the disclosure is received by the relevant Human Capital or Legal Function representative who will assess the available information, consider whether it may qualify for protection and determine if it will be the subject of further inquiry or investigation.
-If so, the matter may be allocated to the appropriate person (Investigator) for a confidential investigation.
+Notification of the disclosure is received by the relevant People or Legal function representative, who will assess the available information, consider whether it may qualify for protection and determine if it will be the subject of further inquiry or investigation.
+If so, the matter may be allocated to the appropriate person (investigator) for a confidential investigation.

 The discloser's identity will not be shared with any other person (including an investigator) without the discloser's consent, or where the concern is to be reported to an external body.
-However, it may be reasonably necessary, in order to investigate the matter, to disclose information to another person which could lead to the identification of the discloser.
+However, it may be reasonably necessary, in order to investigate the matter, to disclose to another person information that could lead to the identification of the discloser.
 In such circumstances, reasonable steps will be taken to reduce the risk that the discloser will be identified in connection with the confidential investigation.

-The Investigator then determines the type of confidential investigation that is appropriate and timeframe for completion.
+The investigator then determines the type of confidential investigation that is appropriate and the timeframe for completion.